Rishabh672003/Programming-Notes/OOP/classes-objects-intro.md

 # Classes and objects

 In C++, a class is a user-defined data type that encapsulates data and methods (functions) that operate on that data.
 Classes are used to define objects, which are instances of the class.
+Note: This is not a case in purely OOP languages like Python or Java where Class and objects are the core of the language itself and not specifically a separate data type.

 For example, if we are creating a banking program, we can give our class the following characteristics:
 name: BankAccount